Subscribe to the Newsletter

 Line Infantry Veteran

-Summoned with Foe FoundryMedium Humanoid (Human, Warrior)
+Summoned with Foe FoundryMedium Humanoid (Warrior)

 AC 19 (Splint Armor, Shield) Initiative +3 (13)